wesbasinger/bottleboys/en/bottle_installation/instructions.md

-> Part of this section is based on tutorials by Geek Girls Carrots (https://github.com/ggcarrots/django-carrots).

-> Part of this section is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
-The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.

 ## Virtual environment

+*Remember, if you're using a Chromebook, you already did this step.*

-Before we install Django we will get you to install an extremely useful tool to help keep your coding environment tidy on your computer.
+Before we install Bottle we will get you to install an extremely useful tool to help keep your coding environment tidy on your computer.
 It's possible to skip this step, but it's highly recommended.
 Starting with the best possible setup will save you a lot of trouble in the future!

 So, let's create a **virtual environment** (also called a *virtualenv*).
 Virtualenv will isolate your Python/Django setup on a per-project basis.
 This means that any changes you make to one website won't affect any others you're also developing.
 Neat, right?

 All you need to do is find a directory in which you want to create the `virtualenv`; your home directory, for example.
 On Windows it might look like `C:\Users\Name\` (where `Name` is the name of your login).

-> __NOTE:__ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\djangogirls`.
+> __NOTE:__ On Windows, make sure that this directory does not contain accented or special characters; if your username contains accented characters, use a different directory, for example `C:\bottleboys`.

-For this tutorial we will be using a new directory `djangogirls` from your home directory:
+For this tutorial we will be using a new directory `bottleboys` from your home directory:

 ```
-$ mkdir djangogirls
+$ mkdir bottleboys
-$ cd djangogirls
+$ cd bottleboys
 ```

 We will make a virtualenv called `myvenv`.
 The general command will be in the format: